Exclusive: Italian, Chinese majors vie in Pakistan's mega LNG tender

 The 240-cargo 10-year tender, which is likely to be worth from $5 billion to $6 billion according to Reuters calculations and the estimates of another source based on current market conditions, was issued last month and closed on Thursday.

-The companies that placed the offers are Eni, the trading arm of Azeri state oil company SOCAR, PetroChina International Singapore, a unit of PetroChina Co Ltd and global trading house Trafigura, the sources said.
+Eni and PetroChina’s Singapore unit were joined by the trading arm of Azeri state oil company SOCAR and commodities trader Trafigura in placing offers, the sources said.

+Pakistan LNG, the state-owned company that issued the tender, declined to name any bidders.

 “The technical bids for our long-term LNG supply tender were received and opened yesterday.
-Evaluations are underway,” Pakistan LNG said in emailed comments to Reuters.
-The company did not say who bid.
+Evaluations are underway,” it said.

+SOCAR Trading SA confirmed it had bid.
+Trafigura said it does not comment on tenders.
+A spokesperson noted Trafigura was a stakeholder in the terminal due to receive the tendered LNG.

+“Trafigura owns 150 (million cubic feet a day) of LNG import capacity in that facility, which is key to its plan to supply LNG and gas to Pakistan’s private sector,” the spokesperson said.

-PetroChina, Trafigura, Eni and SOCAR did not respond to emails requesting comment.
+PetroChina and Eni did not respond to requests for comment.

 The tender is keenly watched due to its size and because Pakistan, gripped in an anti-corruption drive under the government of Prime Minister Imran Khan, is expected to publish the lowest prices offered by the companies.

-This will give a valuable insight into the opaque LNG market, which is characterised by closed bilateral trades, secret long-term supply agreements and an over-the-counter spot market.
+This will give valuable insight into the opaque LNG market, which is characterised by closed bilateral trades, secret long-term supply agreements and an over-the-counter spot market.

 Commercial offers are expected to be opened on Aug.
-2, one of the sources said, which is when tender issuer Pakistan LNG is likely to announce the prices.
+2, one of the sources said, when Pakistan LNG is likely to reveal bids.

 The largest tender in recent years was issued by Egypt in October 2016 for 96 cargoes, but that was for a two-year period between 2017 and 2018 after the country suffered an acute gas shortage.